Treatment can help prevent further damage to the brain in people with vascular dementia. It may also slow down its progression.

 - relaxation techniques, such as massage, music or dance therapy

-- social interaction, leisure activities and other dementia activities
+- social interaction and leisure activities

 - making changes to your home, such as removing potential trip hazards, making sure the home is well lit and adding grab bars and handrails

-- advice and information from the National Dementia Adviser Service - alzheimer.ie
+- advice and information from the National Dementia Adviser Service

 Assistive technologies